easy-global-market/f4w-challenges-sww/README.md

-# Fiware4Water Milan Challenge - Script to load data
+# Fiware4Water South West - United Kingdom Challenge

 Script to transform .csv data into **ETSI NGSI-LD** payload and upload to a **FIWARE Context Broker**.
 This python script is associated to the corresponding **Fiware4Water Challenge** - South West region in the United Kingdom.